Altinn/altinn-studio-docs/content/terms/_index.md

 See Altinn Platform [solution architecture](https://docs.altinn.studio/architecture/solution/altinn-platform/), [application architecture](https://docs.altinn.studio/architecture/application/altinn-platform/) and [deployment architecture]

-## Altinn Studio

-The web based development tool for creating end user application.
-Lets the application developer create apps that are deployed like a seperate application environment called Altinn Apps.

 ## Altinn Apps environment

 A Altinn Apps environment is a isolated setup of an Altinn Studio Apps solution.
 There will be 3 environments created in 2019 for Tjenester 3.0 project.
 AT: Testing of the platform, TT: Testing of apps created for the platform, Production: The production environment.

+## Altinn Studio

+The development environment for creating end user application.
+Consists of Altinn Studio Repos, Altinn Studio Designer and possibly Visual Studio Code.
+Lets the application developer create apps that are deployed like a seperate application environment called Altinn Apps.

+## Altinn Studio Designer

+The GUI-tool do develop apps by configuring and composing reusable solutions.

 ## Altinn Studio Repos